jackeichen/pydiskcmd/README.md

 Email
 =====
-If any support or ideas, contact me by email: Eric-1128@outlook.com
+If any support or ideas, contact author by email: Eric-1128@outlook.com